 Lastly, we are missionaries.
 The word "missionary" simply means to be sent.
 As disciples, we have been sent by Christ to make disciples.
 At Fellowship, we are passionate about making Christ’s name known and loved in Louisville and to the ends of the earth.
 So we share the gospel in the everyday stuff of life and we seek to plant reproducing churches at home and abroad.
 We joyfully support several oversees missionaries that we have commissioned and sent out from our body to do the work of kingdom expansion among the nations.

 We believe the Bible entrusts the leadership of the church to a plurality of elders (also synonymously called "pastors").
 Elders/pastors are to be men exemplary in character who can teach, nurture, and lead the church.
 They seek also to guard the church's doctrinal integrity and relational purity as under-shepherds of the Chief Shepherd, Jesus Christ.
-To contact an individual pastor, simply click on their photo below.
-To contact the whole elder team, click the button below.

 The following statement of faith represents what we believe God's Word teaches.
 It was adapted from The Gospel Coalition's confessional statement and forms part of our church constitution. *See the bottom of the page for Fellowship's Church's full constitution and by-laws.